 How are you going to engage with your suppliers?

 Suppliers are being asked for similar information, in different formats, from numerous customers.
 This burden that is being placed on suppliers can jeopardise the response rate to your requests for information and dramatically increase the time spent chasing suppliers.

 The more you can do to standardise the information gathered across your sector, the easier it will be to engage your suppliers.
-Secondly, by moving to an online solution you will simplify the process for suppliers and, with right tool, make it more efficient and empower each supplier to proactively use their data.
+Secondly, by moving to an online solution you will simplify the process for suppliers and, with the right tool, make it more efficient and empower each supplier to proactively use their data.